 The news release, IRS Vows to Intensify Enforcement of Employment Tax Evasion was written by Elizabeth Milito, senior executive counsel, National Federation of Independent Business Small Business Legal Center.
 It was posted in full on the National Federation of Independent Business website at NFIB.com.
 The NFIB bills itself as the "Voice of Small Business."
 The news release date was February 19, 2009.

-Go to the page listing articles about RVing and taxes.
+Read more articles about RVing and taxes.

-Go to the page that lists articles about working at campgrounds.
+Read more articles about working at campgrounds.